kenziewebm/piston-launcher/readme.md

 made to work on windows (should run on linux as well)

 ### todo
-- make it not crash in the middle of downloading
+- settings (game install dir, download threads, lzma memory usage)
-- support DLCs (currently not supported because im too broke to buy any)
+- support DLCs (probably wont be supported because im too broke to buy any)
-- currently it just downloads the files and thats it
+- support mods
-- todo: everything
+- ~~integrate into prismlauncher~~

 ### license
 MIT